servicetitan/Stl.Fusion/README.md

 > lot traceability makes this possible.
 > And assuming every purchase order triggers the whole build chain and uses
 > the most recent ingredients, merely notifying the consumers they can buy
-> a newer version of 📱 is enough.
+> a newer version of their 📱 is enough.
 It's up to them to decide when to update -
 > they can do this immediately or postpone this till the next 💰, but
 > the important piece is: they are aware the product they have is obsolete now.